rickballard/CoCivium/docs/funding/OPEN_COLLECTIVE.md

-# Open Collective — CoCivium Setup Guide
+# Open Collective — CoCivium™ Setup Guide

-This guide walks through creating and operating the **CoCivium** collective.
+This guide walks through creating and operating the **CoCivium™** collective.

 ## 1) Choose a Fiscal Host
 A Fiscal Host holds funds, issues payouts, and handles compliance.